 Like many recently introduced watches, the 2014 Bvlgari Octo Chronograph comes in a relatively compact case, which is available both in rose gold and in high-quality stainless steel.
 It measures only 41.5 millimeters in width and is just 13 millimeters high, which makes the watch suitable for almost any grown-up who happens to have enough money in his wallet to finance such a deal.

 Some people may find overall styling of this piece laconic to a point of being sterile.
 Perhaps, the main problem of the Octo Chrono is the abundance of mirror polished surfaces and lack of colors: together with the lacquered black dial, they make the timekeeper look like it completely lacks soul.
 The version of the watch that is crafted from a rose gold alloy partially mitigates the problem, although I am not sure whether I actually like the price of this solution.

-On the other hand, if you are not taken aback by lifeless coldness of the version in steel, congratulations: you have a chance to own a beautifully designed timekeeper that nicely combines a unique styling with a high quality movement.
+On the other hand, if you are not taken aback by the lifeless coldness of the version in steel, congratulations: you have a chance to own a beautifully designed timekeeper that nicely combines unique styling with a high-quality movement.
 What else would one ask from a piece like this?

 See also: Bvlgari Octo Quadri-Retro Chronograph

 * UPDATE ON PRICING: it has just been revealed that the version in 18-karat gold body will retail for $29,000 USD.
 This looks like a pretty much standard price given its size and weight.
 The stainless steel variety, however, seems to be greatly overpriced with its MSRP set at $11,000.
 Not sure whether the choice of movement actually justifies the premium: a similar Zenith chronograph powered by the same El Primero caliber would only set you back by less than $9000 if you decided to get the watch from your local authorized dealer.

 Value for money: 3.5/5